tanvimk21/STAT3106-Final-Project/README.md

 with stronger applied thematic coherence.
 The models were compared using cross-validation and detailed error analysis to understand differences in prediction behavior.
 The XGBoost model failed to perform well on the test set, highlighting challenges with generalization and the limitations of small, imbalanced datasets.
-The final version of this report is available under FINAL-PROJECT.pdf.
+The final version of this report is available under [FINAL-PROJECT.pdf](https://github.com/tanvimk21/STAT3106-Final-Project/blob/main/FINAL-PROJECT.pdf), and can be reproduced by knitting [Final Report.Rmd](https://github.com/tanvimk21/STAT3106-Final-Project/blob/main/FINAL%20PROJECT.Rmd)
 The code for exploratory data analysis, feature engineering, and model construction and comparison can be found under their respective .Rmd files.
-The data for this is only accessible by reaching out to me.
+The data for this is only accessible by reaching out to me as it was hand-curated by myself over the course of several months using archival materials.